-Skyline College Personal Counseling has moved to fully to phone/zoom appointments.
+Skyline College Personal Counseling Services are ALL ONLINE with no in person appointments.
 If you would like to speak with a personal counselor please call (650) 738-4270 or email Donna Elliott for an appointment.
 Please see our "Online Resources" tab to the left for support via text, telephone or online.
 We are here to support you during this time and will respond to all communications in as timely a manner as possible.

 Personal counseling offers brief confidential individual counseling, crisis intervention, mental health and substance abuse assessments, and community referrals.